AsmaaAamir/CI_PP3_RPS/README.md

 ### Game and Plat again

-The user makes the first move by selecting rock, paper or sissors by tyoing it on the keybaord.
+The user makes the first move by selecting rock, paper or sissors by typing it on the keybaord.
 Then computer makes its move and the game's outcome is displayed to the user.
 If the users enter anthying other then rock ,paper and sissord  in the consol, the application will keep presenting the same option.
 When the user wins, lose or ties a notice stating that they can play agian will appear.
 If they select yes the game will restart. if not, it offers the user below optiom:
 - Play again